MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/player-settings.md

 ## <a name="possible-values"></a>Mögliche Werte

-Diese Eigenschaft ist ein schreibgeschütztes Einstellungen-Objekt.
+Diese Eigenschaft ist ein schreibgeschütztes Einstellungen Objekt.

 ## <a name="requirements"></a>Anforderungen